-Brand ambassadors and influencers are everywhere these days.
-Just look around yourself and social media.
 People are now using digital platforms to promote everything from sleep aid pills to fitness training to clothing and fashion.
 Brand ambassadors and influencers of any type have a massive role in spreading the name of a brand or its products.

 - They have their own determined and engaged audience;

-- They have their own established channels and resources they benefit from;
+- Influencers have their own established channels and resources they benefit from;

 - They probably also work with other brands, possibly even competitors;

-- They create their own content; however, they are also featured within their feeds.
+- Influencers create their own content; however, they are also featured within their feeds.

 A brand ambassador doesn’t have to be a considerable authority, either.
 As long as they’re committed to spreading the word about your brand, your best brand ambassadors could be your friends, customers, or coworkers, often known as peer advocates.